ACloudGuru-Resources/content-gitops/README.md

-This repository is a resource provided for Linux Academy students taking the hands-on GitIOps course. set up ssh key  and update it is github
+This repository is a resource provided for Linux Academy students taking the hands-on GitIOps course. set up ssh key  and update it is github set up ssh key  and update it is github